blakeruprecht/blakeruprecht.github.io/content/python.md

 ---
 date: 2024-03-04
-title: How to Install Python
+title: Python install guide
-description: "The hardest part of coding in Python is setting up the coding environment.
-Downloading all of the software and making sure it's all in the right place will stop your Python journey before you even start."
+description: The hardest part of coding in Python is setting up the coding environment.
+Downloading all of the software and making sure it's all in the right place will stop your Python journey before you even start.
 ---

 Python is the most useful general purpose programming language, probably because it is easy to use.
+It's also the *lingua franca* of [AI research](/ai), because it has awesome [science packages](/python-packages) for free.

 Don't let that fool you, it's still difficult to get this anaconda up and running on your own computer.

 ## Installation instructions
 Here's what you'll typically see, as concisely as possible.
 Bold terms are explained in the FAQ.